-ANTH 2730/UGED 2668 Preserving Cultural Heritage (2019-20) Teacher: Dr. Sharon Wong Wai-yee Office: NAH305, Humanities Bldg, New Asia College.
+ANTH 2730/UGED 2668 Preserving Cultural Heritage (2020-21) Teacher: Dr. Sharon Wong Wai-yee Office: NAH305, Humanities Bldg, New Asia College.
 Phone: 3943 5449 (office) Email: sharonwwy@cuhk.edu.hk Tutor: Ms. Melody Tan Office: NAH406, Humanities Bldg, New Asia College.
-Phone: 3943 7726 (office) Email: melodytanyanzhen@hotmail.com Lecture: Monday 3:30-5:15pm Tutorial: Monday 5:30-6:15pm Course Outline Shall we preserve the old things, and why?
+Phone: 3943 7726 (office) Email: melodytanyanzhen@hotmail.com Lecture: Wednesday 10:30am-12:15pm Tutorial: Wednesday 12:30-1:15pm Course Outline Shall we preserve the old things, and why?
 What is "cultural heritage"?
 Using examples in different parts of the world, this course aims to give students a concise and critical understanding on heritage conservation from an anthropological perspective.
-The course will introduce basic concepts and cultural contexts of the occurrence and develop ment of cultural heritage conservation in the world, and discuss important issues in this field, including the economic, social and political meanings of heritage in contemporary societies, the impetus of preserving heritage, and the use of heritage as a social and political implement by the state, scholars, and different communities for their own interests.
+The course will introduce basic concepts and cultural contexts of the occurrence and develop ment of cultural heritage conservation in the world, and discuss important issues in this field, including the economic, social and political meanings of heritage in contemporary societies, the impetus of preserving heritage, climate change and pandemic impact on heritage, the use of heritage as a social and political implement by the state, scholars, and different communities for their own interests.
 The course will also discuss problems and challenges in this area.
 No prior knowledge on heritage preservation is required for this course.

 Major contents of this course Why are human beings interested in their past?
 Is heritage "invented"?
 The origin and development of heritage conservation will be explored and discussed.
-Debates on heritage preservation and management: 1.
-Who needs cultural heritage?
+Debates on heritage preservation and management: Who needs cultural heritage?
 Is heritage conservation a social elite business?
-2. Who owns the cultural heritage, and who has the right to decide what should be preserved, and how to preserve it?
+Who owns the cultural heritage, and who has the right to decide what should be preserved, and how to preserve it?
 3. International principles and local cultures, globalization and localization: the preservation of cultural heritage in different political, economic and social contexts/ countries-should there be "universal principles and philosophy" for heritage conservation?
 Is there a so-called "best practice"?
 Who has the right to decide what is "the best practice"?
+4. How climate change relates to cultural heritage?

 4. The use and abuse of cultural heritage.
 Issues about documentary heritage, the dynamics between tangible, intangible and digital heritage.
 The future of human beings' past: can heritage be preserved at all?
+The relationship between heritage, society and individuals during the pandemic?
 Learning outcomes After taking this course, students are expected to:

 1. Understand the basic concepts, principles and approaches of managing cultural heritage.

 2. Learn to appreciate cultural heritage created by human beings, and to respect different cultures.
 3. Understand the economic, social and political issues of heritage preservation and management in contemporary societies.
 4. Use inter-disciplinary approaches and critical thinking in discussing heritage issues.
 Learning activities 2-hour lectures and 1-hour tutorial per week for one semester.